Discover how the COVID-19 outbreak produces a lots of data, mainly time series

 As SenX enters its second week of remote work, I thought it would be a good time to write about the importance of time and geo time series during a pandemic like the one we are experiencing with the coronavirus and the associated COVID-19.

-For millions if not billions of people on Earth, some time series have become the most important thing to look at.
-Whether it is the #FlattenTheCurve graph or the Hammer and the dance illustration, or the various graphs showing the evolution of the number of cases, recovered patients and unfortunately deaths, those are all time series, i.e. graphs whose x-axis represents the time and the y-axis the evolution of tracked quantities.
+For millions if not billions of people on Earth, some time series has become the most important thing to look at.
+Whether it is the #FlattenTheCurve graph or the Hammer and the dance illustration, or the various graphs showing the evolution of the number of cases, recovering patients, and unfortunately deaths, those are all-time series, i.e. graphs whose x-axis represents the time and the y-axis the evolution of tracked quantities.

-The reaction to that notion, which is widely used in public health but may appear new to many, varies from country to country and among countries varies with culture, political background or religious belief, some considering it as the end of privacy and liberty, the others as a salvation technique or more moderate ones as a good temporary tactic for fighting the outbreak.
+The reaction to that notion, which is widely used in public health but may appear new to many, varies from country to country, and among countries varies with culture, political background, or religious belief.
+Some are considering it as the end of privacy and liberty.
+The others as a salvation technique or more moderate ones as a good temporary tactic for fighting the outbreak.

 But what exactly is contact tracing?

-The idea is very simple, keep a log of who you came close to so when someone gets tested positive with COVID-19 his or her log can be accessed and the people appearing in the log can be contacted to test them too.
+The idea is very simple.
+It keeps a log of who you came close to so when someone gets tested positive with COVID-19 his or her log can be accessed.
+The people appearing in the log can be contacted to test them too.
 Logs used to be your memory, now with the advent of technology they can be tracked automatically.

 By relying on those automated logs, the sphere of contagion of the newly discovered patient can easily be determined from the patient's own log and from those of the people that were in contact with that patient with the same process being extended as individuals are tested positive.

 How are the people you came in contact with identified?